· 12 min read

 Height="400"

-The annotation renders as a dashed horizontal line at the 70k mark with a “Target” label.
-This is useful for KPI tracking, SLA thresholds, and budget targets.
+A dashed horizontal line at 70k is useful for KPI tracking, SLA thresholds, and budget targets.

 Dynamic data updates